mattiash/angular-tablesort/README.md

 Background
 ----------

-When you use jquery to build your web-pages, it is very easy to add sorting-functionality to your tables - include [tablesorter](http://tablesorter.com) and annotate your column headings slightly to tell it what type of data your table contains.
+When you use jquery to build your web-pages, it is very easy to add sorting functionality to your tables - include [tablesorter](http://tablesorter.com) and annotate your column headings slightly to tell it what type of data your table contains.

 The goal with this module is to make it just as easy to add sorting to AngularJS tables, but with proper use of angular features and not jquery.